katebell1987/KBB_project/README.md

 - DNA sequences for this project include several individuals from past projects, and some new sequences that are as of yet unpublished
 - CCN filtered for PhiX, split into individual fastqs and demultiplexed using custom perl scripts
 - Reads were aligned to the *L. melissa* pacbio genome using `bwa` version 0.7.17-r1188 with `bwa mem`
+- Split the genome into autosomal chromosomes and the z chromosome, to allow us to carry out separate analyses for the z
 ```
 bwa mem /Volumes/data_a1/melissaGenomes/pacbio_dovetail_reference/autosomes_unassigned_Lmel_dovetailPacBio_genome.fasta ID.fastq > KBB_alnID.sam
 ```